EricRohlfs/blog/docs/2025-06-04-general-rules-of-thumb.md

 ## Custom Element Types

-Inherity from built-in elements when possible to avoid making a bunch of pass through functions and attributes.
+Inherit from built-in elements when possible to avoid making a bunch of pass through functions and attributes.

 The syntax is different for the two, and built-ins do not support shadow-dom.